Organic Food Trends Profile

 The United States now has organic trade agreements with three other countries--Canada, the European Union (EU) and Japan--to facilitate the global exchange of organic products.
 The agreements reduce the cost and remove barriers for U.S. organic farmers wanting to export their goods to those nations.

-In 2009, the joint Canada (Canadian Food Inspection Agency) and United States (USDA) regulated organic system, the world’s first reciprocal agreement between two countries, was signed.
+In June 2009, the joint Canada (Canadian Food Inspection Agency) and United States (USDA) regulated organic system, the world’s first reciprocal agreement between two countries, was signed.
+That country is the largest estimated export market for U.S. organic products.
 For more information, see the USDA's International Trade Policies: Canada.

-Beginning in 2014, organic products certified in Japan or the United States may be sold as organic in either country.
+Beginning in January 2014, organic products certified in Japan or the United States may be sold as organic in either country.
+U.S. organic farmers and processors will now have access to the growing Japanese organic market.
 For more information, see the International Trade Policies: Japan.

 Similar organic trade partnerships are currently being discussed with South Korea and Switzerland (FAS 2013).